Upcoming Events

 ---|---|---|

-RAS monthly meeting | Jan.
-14 | Our monthly meeting will be held at the Science Museum of Virginia (in the Thalhimer Theater) and online at 7:30 pm.
+RAS monthly meeting | Mar.
+11 | Due to the weather, this month’s meeting will be online only at 7:30 pm.
 We will open the video conference at 7:00 PM at this link for people to chat, if they like, and keep it open after the meeting.
 Please join us if you can. |

 You can find a full list of venues on the Venue Page